AxDSan/ArticleBase/README.md

 # Setup

+1. run `npm install`

-You must setup your datastore connection, and that's it, I was using MySQL so that's why you will see the entry at `Package.json`
+2. Setup your datastore connection in `config/datastores.js`, and that's it, I was using MySQL so that's why you will see the entry at `Package.json`